 In addition, most of the government programs listed below and by county can also direct individuals or low-income families to other support.
 As there are other South Carolina Department of Social Services Benefits, including for seniors or disabled people, or medical care from Healthy Choices.
 There are even non-profit grant programs from DSS.

 Financial aid and cash assistance from public benefit programs

-South Carolina Family Independence (FI) can provide financial help and public assistance to qualified families over a short, defined period of time.
+South Carolina TANF (known as Family Independence (FI)) can provide financial help and public assistance to qualified families over a short, defined period of time.
 This government created and paid for service can offer cash assistance for low income families with dependent children.
 Aid is focused on families that cannot provide for and pay for their own basic needs.